To borrow a phrase often used in aviation - it's a team game.

 We'd always advise you check-in online before travelling to the airport, but we understand that may not be possible if you've got bags to drop.
 Different airlines open their desks at different times, but we've put a handy guide together letting you know when best to arrive (please be aware these times are subject to change).

 The security operation is an Edinburgh Airport operation.
-We've been quite open in saying we may see queues here in the coming weeks and months, but we're doing all we can to keep these to a minimum.
+As with any busy environment we may see queues here from time to time, but we're doing all we can to keep these to a minimum.

 We're also asking passengers to be well prepared in order to avoid any unnecessary delays - follow our top tips for a smooth journey through security here.